cloudify-cosmo/getcloudify.org/source/guide/3.0/quickstart-openstack.md

 [HP Cloud](http://www.hpcloud.com/) is a public OpenStack cloud.
 As such it is a fairly easy way get a hold of a fully operational OpenStack environment.
 To use HP Cloud you need [setup an account on the HP Helion Cloud](https://horizon.hpcloud.com/).

-<p>Please note, according to the HP Cloud website: <i>As of October 21st, 2015, we are no longer accepting new customer accounts on the HP Helion Public Cloud.
+<p><b>Note:</b> According to the HP Cloud website: <i>As of October 21st, 2015, we are no longer accepting new customer accounts on the HP Helion Public Cloud.
 This service will be shutting down on January 31st, 2016.
-For more information, please view the announcement.</i></p>
+For more information, please view the <a href="http://h30499.www3.hp.com/t5/Grounded-in-the-Cloud/A-new-model-to-deliver-public-cloud/ba-p/6804409" target="_blank">announcement</a>.</i></p>

 If you're going to use HP Cloud, you will only need to change the following configuration elements in the `cloudify-config.yaml` and type in your account username, password and tenant name.
 The tenant name is the project in the HP Cloud console (or your OpenStack Horizon dashboard).